Russ Harvey Consulting - Computer and Internet Services

 Windows Updates

-Windows 10 requires a currently supported version installed on supported hardware which is defined as:
+Windows 10 requires a currently supported version installed on supported hardware.

 Windows 10 will reach end of support on October 14, 2025.